-Nationality: South African

-Qualifications: BEng (Mech)
+Nationality: South African Qualifications: BEng (Mech) Advanced Executive

-Advanced Executive

 Programme

-Sasol Limited Capital Investment and Digital
+Sasol Limited Capital Investment Committee Safety, Social and Ethics Board Committee

-Board Committee Committee

-Memberships: Safety, Social and Ethics

-- Committee

-Mr Grobler was appointed President and Chief Executive Officer of Sasol Limited on 1 November 2019.
+Mr Fleetwood Grobler was appointed President and Chief Executive Officer of Sasol Limited on 1 November 2019 and he retired on 31 March 2024.
 Prior to his appointment, he was Executive Vice President of Sasol's Chemicals Business, based in Germany.
 His association with Sasol began as an engineering student in the early 1980s when he received a Sasol bursary before joining the Group in 1984.
 Since then, he has worked at most of Sasol's operating facilities worldwide.
 In this time, he has been exposed to a broad range of business activities and has extensive experience in Sasol's international businesses.
 In March 2010 he was appointed Managing Director of Sasol Olefins and Surfactants (now part of the Chemicals Business), based in Hamburg, Germany.
 He has been a member of the Sasol Group Executive Committee since 1 December 2013.